IS YOUR FILM ABOUT WATER?

 The festival informs, educates and activates our audiences about water and water issues because the likelihood of having enough clean, fresh water is diminishing everywhere.
 This festival is primarily about film, however, we also have amazing exhibits, surprising interactive presentations, breathtaking musical performances, interesting workshops, family-friendly offerings, engaging speakers, water-related NGO displays, and so much more.
 So, for the love of water, come join us!

-This year we are running a competition for Best Film with a $2,000 CAD prize.
+This year we are running a competition for Best Feature Film with a $2,000 CAD prize as well as Best Short Film with a $1,000 CAD prize.
 So get your cameras ready and enter your films today.
 See the Rules and Regulations listed in each individual category.
 Please note that General Festival Entry guidelines also apply to these submissions.

 Your film submission MUST have a central water issue or theme to be eligible for screening.
 Please read the submission criteria carefully before submitting your film.
 Thank you.